ortomich/ERC721_with_p2p_market/README.md

 If you want to delist of your NFT, then you need to call the function "stopListing"

 All transactions carried out on this p2p market are subject to a commission.
 The amount of all commissions from all transactions is evenly distributed among all holders of the NFT collection.
 To distribute them you need to call "withdrawAllComissions"

+This mechanic does not prevent the use of conventional NFT marketplaces, like OpenSea